Needles Highway of South Dakota

 My XO Adventures Sightseeing Tour of the Black Hills Includes a Needles Highway Drive!

 The 14-mile journey along Needles Highway starts at Sylvan Lake and continues through pine forests, rocky cliffs, narrow tunnels, and deep canyons.
 As you drive along this winding road, you’ll be surrounded by stunning rock formations that rise from the ground like gigantic fingers — hence the name “Needles Highway”!
-The drive's highlight is the Needles Eye Tunnel, a narrow passageway you’ll need to navigate with care.
+The drive's highlight is the Needles Eye Tunnel, a narrow passageway you’ll need to navigate carefully.

 For those who want to make a day of it, there are plenty of hiking trails and picnic spots along the way.
 Whether you take your time to admire the Cathedral Spires or speed through the Needles Eye Tunnel – be sure to check out Needles Highway in South Dakota for an unforgettable road trip experience!